fuzziqersoftware/sharedstructures/README.md

 HashTable is not necessarily consistent in case of a crash, though this will be fixed in the future.
 For now, be wary of using a HashTable if a process crashed while operating on it.

-PrefixTree is always consistent and doesn't need any extra repairs after a crash.
-However, some memory in the pool may be leaked, and there may be some extra (empty) nodes left over.
-These nodes won't be visible to gets or iterations, and will be deleted or reused when a write operation next touches them.
+PrefixTree and Queue are always consistent and doesn't need any extra repairs after a crash.
+However, some memory in the pool may be leaked if a process crashes while operating on the structure, and there may be some extra (empty) nodes left over.
+These nodes won't be visible to reads, and in the case of PrefixTree, the empty nodes will be deleted or reused when a write operation next touches them.

 ## Future work